 France and Italy

 Q8.
-Name the root vegetable that residents of the Nanga-Eboko region of Cameroon complain that it has become much harder to farm since the pipeline was built.
+Name the root vegetable residents of the Nanga-Eboko region of Cameroon complain it has become much harder to farm since the pipeline was built.

 Potato